Emacs: Self-documenting

 The first Emacs contained a help library that included documentation for every command, variable and internal function.
 Because of this, Emacs proponents described the software as self-documenting in that it presents the user with information on its normal features and its current state.
 Each function includes a documentation string that is displayed to the user on request, a practice that subsequently spread to programming languages including Lisp, Java, Perl, and Python.
 This help system can take users to the actual code for each function, whether from a built-in library or an added third-party library.

 Emacs also has a built-in tutorial.
 Emacs displays instructions for performing simple editing commands and invoking the tutorial when it is launched with no file to edit.
 The tutorial is by Stuart Cracraft and Richard Stallman.

 Culture

 Church of Emacs

 The Church of Emacs, formed by Richard Stallman, is a parody religion created for Emacs users.
 While it refers to vi as the editor of the beast (vi-vi-vi being 6-6-6 in Roman numerals), it does not oppose the use of vi; rather, it calls it proprietary software anathema. ("Using a free version of vi is not a sin but a penance.")
 The Church of Emacs has its own newsgroup, alt.religion.emacs, that has posts purporting to support this parody religion.
 Supporters of vi have created an opposing Cult of vi.

+Hierarchy of the church of Emacs

+The church of Emacs has the following hierarchy: